 Best time to visit Amalfi Coast towns

 For us, the best time to visit Amalfi Coast is either May/June or September/October.
 The weather is still spectacular, crowds are smaller and prices are lower.
-It’s even less busy between November and March, but keep in mind that the ferries are not in services during this time.
+It’s even less busy between November and March, but keep in mind that the ferries are not in service during this time.

 Things to do in Amalfi Coast